lucasmaloni/titac-minimax/README.md

 # Current progress:

-- Tic tac toe working for 2 human players;
+- Tic tac toe working, it's possible to play against the AI, with the minimax algorithm determining the decisions

 # Technologies used: